theschoolmaster/tiny_tds/README.md

 * **OK, I am installing FreeTDS, how do I configure it?** Contrary to what most people think, you do not need to specially configure FreeTDS in any way for client libraries like TinyTDS to use it.
 About the only requirement is that you compile it with libiconv for proper encoding support.
 FreeTDS must also be compiled with OpenSSL (or the like) to use it with Azure.
 See the "Using TinyTDS with Azure" section below for more info.

 * **Do I need to configure `--with-tdsver` equal to anything?** Most likely!
 Technically you should not have too.
 This is only a default for clients/configs that do not specify what TDS version they want to use.
 We are currently having issues with passing down a TDS version with the login bit.
-Till we get that fixed, if you are not using a freetds.conf or a TDSVER environment variable, the make sure to use 7.1 for FreeTDS 0.91 and 8.0 for FreeTDS 0.82.
+Till we get that fixed, if you are not using a freetds.conf or a TDSVER environment variable, then make sure to use 7.1.

 * **But I want to use TDS version 7.2 for SQL Server 2005 and up!** TinyTDS uses TDS version 7.1 (previously named 8.0) and fully supports all the data types supported by FreeTDS, this includes `varchar(max)` and `nvarchar(max)`.
 Technically compiling and using TDS version 7.2 with FreeTDS is not supported.
 But this does not mean those data types will not work.
 I know, it's confusing If you want to learn more, read this thread. http://lists.ibiblio.org/pipermail/freetds/2011q3/027306.html

 * **I want to configure FreeTDS using `--enable-msdblib` and/or `--enable-sybase-compat` so it works for my database.
 Cool?** It's a waste of time and totally moot!
 Client libraries like TinyTDS define their own C structure names where they diverge from Sybase to SQL Server.
-Technically we use the Sybase structures which does not mean we only work with that database vs SQL Server.
+Technically we use the MSDBLIB structures which does not mean we only work with that database vs Sybase.
 These configs are just a low level default for C libraries that do not define what they want.
-So I repeat, you do not NEED to use any of these, nor will they hurt anything since we control what C structure names we use and this has no affect on what database you use!
+So I repeat, you do not NEED to use any of these, nor will they hurt anything since we control what C structure names we use internally!

 ## Data Types

 Our goal is to support every SQL Server data type and covert it to a logical Ruby object.
 When dates or times are returned, they are instantiated to either `:utc` or `:local` time depending on the query options.
+Only [datetimeoffset] types are excluded.
 All strings are associated the to the connection's encoding and all binary data types are associated to Ruby's `ASCII-8BIT/BINARY` encoding.

-Below is a list of the data types we plan to support using future versions of FreeTDS.
-They are associated with SQL Server 2008 and up.
-All unsupported data types below are returned as strings.
+Below is a list of the data types we support when using the 7.3 TDS protocol version.
+Using a lower protocol version will result in these types being returned as strings.

 * [date]
 * [datetime2]